Last updated: March 2026

 All messages are encrypted on your device using Curve25519 ECDH key exchange and XSalsa20-Poly1305 encryption before transmission.
 Encryption keys are generated locally in your browser and never sent to our servers.
 Even under legal compulsion, we cannot provide message content—we don't have it.

-BLIP uses minimal local storage for: theme preferences (dark/light mode), language settings, and temporary encryption keys during active sessions.
-We do not use tracking cookies, analytics cookies, or any third-party advertising cookies.
+BLIP uses minimal local storage for: theme preferences (dark/light mode), language settings, saved room data, and temporary encryption keys during active sessions.
+We use Google Ads conversion tracking (gtag.js) which may set cookies to measure ad effectiveness.
+We do not use analytics cookies that track your browsing behavior across sites.
 Encryption keys are automatically destroyed when you close the browser tab.

 BLIP uses Supabase for real-time WebSocket communication (message relay only, no storage).
+We use Google Ads (gtag.js, ID: AW-874567055) for conversion tracking to measure ad campaign effectiveness.
 We may display contextual advertisements.
 Ad providers may use their own cookies subject to their privacy policies.
 We never share any conversation data with advertisers—because we don't have any.

 BLIP is not intended for users under 13 years of age.
 Since we don't collect personal information, we cannot verify age.
 If you believe a child is using this service inappropriately, please contact us.